 Opinion | Rachael Ostovich sharing spotlight with Greg Hardy is unthinkable

-Last night, news broke that a fight between Greg Hardy and Allen Crowder is being finalized for the first UFC on ESPN+ card in Brooklyn, New York on January 19.
+In December, news broke that a fight between Greg Hardy and Allen Crowder was being finalized for the first UFC on ESPN+ card in Brooklyn, New York on January 19.

 Immediately, the MMA community erupted with backlash against the placement of the match.